 What is an Essential Family Caregiver?

 At Providence Health Care, we abide by all Medicare and Medicaid guidance, in addition to all Indiana State Department of Health guidance.
-The State Department of Health has recently released information and guidance on what is considered an “Essential Family Caregiver” for patients residing in long-term care communities such as PHC.
+The State Department of Health has recently released information and guidance on what is considered an “Essential Family Caregiver,” for patients residing in long term care communities, such as Providence Health Care.

-According to the Indiana State Department of Health, many family members are critical partners in the ongoing care, and both physical and emotional support of persons living in long-term care communities.
+According to the Indiana State Department of Health, ISDH, many family members are critical partners in the ongoing care, both physical and emotional, support of persons living in long term care communities.